amitx13/Learning-Rust/readme.md

 # Mutability
-By default all the variables are immutable mmutable data is inherently `thread-safe` because if no thread can alter the data, then no `synchronization` is needed when data is accessed concurrently.And no `race around` condition
+By default all the variables are immutable
+Immutable data is inherently `thread-safe` because if no thread can alter the data, then no `synchronization` is needed when data is accessed concurrently.And no `race around` condition
 Knowing that certain data will not change allows the compiler to optimize code better.

 # What Is Ownership?